MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/DetailedInstructions.md

 			CategoryInfo          : InvalidArgument: (:) [Install-Module], ParameterBindingException
 			FullyQualifiedErrorId : NamedParameterNotFound,Install-Module

-5. Restart PowerShellAny new Powershell sessions will have the latest PowerShellGet loaded.
+5. Restart PowerShell.
+Any new Powershell sessions will have the latest PowerShellGet loaded.
 Unable to load new version in the current session.

 ## Download & Install IISConfigurator via PowerShell Gallery